MatthewAraujo/bottle_watter/README.md

 - The goal and progress are saved locally in the file `.bottle_watter_progress.json` in your home directory.
 - The progress is reset at the start of each day.
 - If you don’t set a goal, the program will prompt you to set one.

+### Disclaimer
+- If this is not working you have to set the GO PATH in you bash ou zshrc